 In any case, lingering symptoms of neck injury or whiplash should not be ignored.
 It’s important to seek medical treatment if the symptoms aren’t going away, especially if they’re preventing victims from doing everyday activities.

-- Pain, numbness, or tingling in your shoulders, arms, or legs
+- Numbness or tingling in the arms, legs, or shoulders

-In addition to medication, physical therapy plays a crucial role in recovery.
-Practicing simple exercises will help you build strength, flexibility, and good posture.
-It is also beneficial to learn relaxation techniques in order to keep the neck muscles from straining and to help with your recovery process.
+Physical therapy is an important factor to incorporate in a treatment plan.
+Performing simple exercises will allow an individual with whiplash to build strength, flexibility, and good posture.
+It is also beneficial to practice relaxation techniques to prevent the neck muscles from straining.

 How to Proceed With a Whiplash Claim